sled-group/MindCraft/README.md

 ## File Structure

-The MCC environment is split into __three__ main modules: (1) _initialization_, by which task variables (e.g. number of games, complexity of games, and more) are set to customized or default values; (2) _the game server_, a [Bukkit/Spigot](https://dev.bukkit.org/)-made Minecraft multiplayer server that hosts the game itself and records all in-game interactions; and (3) _the web server_, a MEAN-stack (mainly, Node.JS) web server that records webpage user interactions, where currently recording of player mental states takes place.
+The MindCraft environment is split into __three__ main modules: (1) _initialization_, by which task variables (e.g. number of games, complexity of games, and more) are set to customized or default values; (2) _the game server_, a [Bukkit/Spigot](https://dev.bukkit.org/)-made Minecraft multiplayer server that hosts the game itself and records all in-game interactions; and (3) _the web server_, a MEAN-stack (mainly, Node.JS) web server that records webpage user interactions, where currently recording of player mental states takes place.

 All recording of user data -both game server and through the web server- are consolidated into a local MySQL database, the authentication details of which are to be specifiied in initialization files (or left as default).